nyx-space/nyx/examples/04_lro_od/README.md

 Building in `release` mode will make the computation significantly faster.
 Specifying `RUST_LOG=info` will allow you to see all of the information messages happening in ANISE and Nyx throughout the execution of the program.

-Throughout this analysis, we'll be focusing on an arbitrarily chosen period of two days.
+Throughout this analysis, we'll be focusing on an arbitrarily chosen period of one day started on 2024-01-01 at midnight UTC.

 # Preliminary analysis: matching dynamical models